bartbilliet/ColdStart-Challenge-2021/challenges/challenge2/completed/coldstartapp/README.md

 npm start
 ```

-## Inserting all IceCreams from catalog.json into Azure SQL:
+## Challenge 2: Inserting all IceCreams from catalog.json into Azure SQL:

 ```SQL
 DECLARE @Json AS NVARCHAR(MAX) = '{